Luann by Greg Evans and Karen Evans for September 18, 2016

 46. Missing large

-cruiserd about 8 years ago
+cruiserd over 8 years ago

 My wife & I have been together for nearly 20 years and married for almost 10.
 I didn’t know until she was on the phone to her sister that she had decided to take my last name in marriage.
 Kinda surprised me as she had established herself professionally with her current last name.
 Brought a tear to my eye.
 I know what a pain in the neck it is to do so as you have to go through all the work of changing all your ‘legal’ documents.